bokeh/bokeh/sphinx/source/docs/dev_guide/bokehjs.rst

 * node 14.*
 * npm 7+ (most recent version)
-* chromium browser 85+ or equivalent
+* chrome/chromium browser 87+ or equivalent

 You can install nodejs with conda: